 - A comedic version is Franklin Bluth from Arrested Development.
 When GOB wears it, he tends to blurt out racist and sexist comments while Franklin speaks in Jive Turkey.
 Franklin is often used to knock out people by dipping his lips in ether and "giving some sugar" to the victim's nose.

-- Alfred Hitchcock Presents: the episode "The Glass Eye".
+- The episode "The Glass Eye".
 The presence of Billy Barty in the cast should give you a hint.

-- Another Hitchcock episode: "And So Died Riabouchinska", based on a short story written by Ray Bradbury and previously adapted for radio's Suspense.
+- The episode "And So Died Riabouchinska", based on a short story written by Ray Bradbury and previously adapted for radio's Suspense.

 - The spoof soap opera Soap had Chuck and Bob Campbell, an almost-inseparable ventriloquist act; Bob wasn't exactly evil but could express the smartass opinions Chuck was too meek to.